 3) The speedometer within the vehicle is dual marked.
 Primarily in miles per hour and also in kilometres per hour”.

-Once we had the invoice from the MOT station (note – the invoice MUST itself comply with certain criteria, the exact detail is contained within the link above to the VCA website), we were able to apply for “type approval” for the motorhome.
+Once we had the invoice from the MOT station (note – the invoice MUST itself comply with certain criteria, the exact detail is contained within this link), we were able to apply for “type approval” for the motorhome.
 This involves completing the VCA paperwork and paying a £100 fee.
 If you are in a hurry, you will probably wish to avoid the “pay by cheque” option and use postal orders or a credit card instead.

 A few days later – and it was fairly quick – the V5 document, also known as the log book arrived.
 This document details the motorhome registration number.
 At this point you are able to arrange for registration plates to be made.
 You must also provide the registration number to the UK insurer.